 Through the sequence of lessons, we intend to inspire pupils to develop a love of the digital world, see its place in their future and give teachers confidence.
 Our lesson plans and resources help children to build on prior knowledge at the same time as introducing new skills and challenges.

-These skills will be taught through exciting half termly units following the 3BM syllabus, which provide detailed lesson plans with the links to the web or programming tools that enable the teacher to implement ambitious aspects of the curriculum such as programming , debugging and digital presentations.
+Our computing curriculum draws together the strands of computer science, information technology and digital literacy, and seeks to equip our pupils with computational thinking skills and the creativity they need to understand and change the world.
+In KS1, the focus is on developing the use of algorithms, programming and how technology can be used safely and purposefully.
+These skills are taught through exciting half termly units following the 3BM syllabus, which provide detailed lesson plans with links to the web or programming tools that enable our teachers to implement ambitious aspects of the curriculum such as programming , debugging and digital presentations.